Opinion | Here’s why Biden should commute Dzhokhar Tsarnaev’s death sentence

 The fact is, our adversary system can never generate the individualized moral judgment that the modern death penalty requires.
 Tsarnaev’s case shows why.

 The annals of death-penalty litigation bulge with horrific lawyers.
 We have prosecutors who hide evidence, encourage perjury or showcase bogus forensic science.
-We have drunken defenders, buffoon defenders and defenders who refer to their clients by the n-word.
+We have drunk defenders, buffoon defenders and defenders who refer to their clients by the n-word.
 Those miserable lawyers are an indictment of the capital punishment system in operation.

 Don’t let them distract you.